 The same types of optimization guidelines apply when making sure your blog posts have updated SEO.
 You want to ensure that each SEO title and meta description is unique and descriptive of what’s in the blog post or video.

 The same rules should also apply if you’re updating a post versus if you’re creating a new post.
-If the content of the post (the video) has changed in any way, be sure to update so the title and description are matching accordingly.such that the title or description no longer match, these too should be updated.
+If the content of the post (the video) has changed in any way, be sure to update it so the title and description are matching accordingly.

 Don’t forget that your website’s speed, mobile friendliness, social media presence, and off-site SEO efforts like linking building are also huge factors contributing to your ecommerce store online visibility.